 The ultimately quiet dishwashers are just under 40 dB, but as you'd expect, these do come with a heftier price tag (over $1,200).
 A dishwasher between 44 and 48 dB will allow you to go about your daily business and will cost you well under $799.

 While LG's dishwasher line is still developing, they currently have about 10 models - all with innovative features.
-LG is producing both standard front control dishwashers as well as hidden control models, with stainless steel, black stainless steel, matte black, and white finishes.
+LG is producing both standard front control dishwashers as well as hidden control models, with stainless steel, black stainless steel.
+LG most recently stoppe making designer colors such as matte black and matte white.

 The LG Studio concept brings artistic design in to your kitchen with upgraded features and unique lines in their dishwashers, refrigerators, cooktops, ranges, ovens, and microwaves.